 - Caulked baseboards typically don’t show any unsightly gaps.
 They supply a professional finishing touch to a room.

 - Caulk prevents insects from invading the gap between the baseboard and wall or floor.
 Once insects establish themselves, it can be very difficult and expensive to banish them.
-Removal typically involves toxic chemicals.
+Removal typically involves toxic chemicals or liquid caulk remover.